NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-Constants are considered as immutable read-only integers or strings of text, depending on what you put in.
+Constants are **immutable**, read-only integers or strings of text, depending on what you put in as value when defining them.
 They are not supposed to be used to replace literal parameters like 'scout-cavalry-line'.
 We'll see an alternative way for that when we talk about load-ifs later.

 #### true/false values note